-What tax penalties apply for late filing Capital Gains Tax (CGT) returns or payment of tax?
-There are special tax filing and obligations in respect of reporting capital gains made on the disposal of different types of asset.
+What tax penalties apply for late filing of Capital Gains Tax (CGT) returns or payment of tax?
+There are special filing obligations for reporting capital gains made on the disposal of different types of assets.

 This is a freeview 'At a glance' guide.